 How long until I feel normal after my transplant?

 After undergoing a liver transplant, the recovery process can take some time.
 The length of recovery depends on your health, the success of the transplant, and your lifestyle.
 In the first few months, you may feel tired and need rest, but most individuals begin to regain strength after 3 to 6 months.
-The following are points to consider in your recovery timeline:
+However, during recovery, some problems after liver transplant may arise, such as infections, organ rejection, or complications related to medication.
+It is essential to follow your doctor’s recommendations, maintain a healthy lifestyle, and monitor your health closely to address any issues early.
+With proper care, you will improve and regain your normal routine over time.

 - Hospital Stay: Typically, a stay of 1 to 2 weeks post-surgery.